Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Traditional Method for ML on Graphs.md

 <img src="src/1.3.1.png" width="500">

-In early days the web links were navigational.
-Toay many links are transactional - used not to navigate from page to page, but to post, comment, like, buy ...
+In early days the web links were **navigational**.
+Today many links are **transactional** - used not to navigate from page to page, but to post, comment, like, buy ...

 - Ranking Nodes on the Graph